 Treatment for a Traumatic Brain Injury

 One potential treatment option could be emergency surgery to stop bleeding in the event of a skull fracture or other severe traumatic brain injury.
-It may be necessary to remove part of the skull so the brain can swell.
+Removing part of the skull may be necessary so the brain can swell.
 If this isn’t allowed to happen, that could lead to permanent loss of brain function.
-Once the swelling subsides, the portion of the skull that was removed can be attached – oftentimes, there won’t even be a visible scar once the victim’s hair grows back.
+Once the swelling subsides, the portion of the removed skull can be reattached – often, there won’t even be a visible scar once the victim’s hair grows back.

 Long-Term Traumatic Brain Injury Treatment Options

-When brain injuries require long-term treatment, this usually includes options such as medication to treat cognitive deficits, seizures, anxiety, depression, and other forms of emotional distress, and other issues.
-There are also many forms of rehabilitation that can be effective when someone suffers a traumatic brain injury.
+When brain injuries require long-term treatment, this usually includes options such as medication to treat cognitive deficits, seizures, anxiety, depression, other forms of emotional distress, and other issues.
+Many forms of rehabilitation can be effective when someone suffers a traumatic brain injury.
 Many victims of traumatic brain injuries will often go through one or more of the following types of rehab:

-- Physical therapy will be designed to help restore a traumatic brain injury victim’s coordination, flexibility, and other physical skills.
+- Physical therapy will help restore a traumatic brain injury victim’s coordination, flexibility, and other physical skills.

 - Occupational therapy is designed to help someone with decreased brain function relearn basic, everyday tasks.
 These include cooking, bathing, cleaning, getting dressed, and more.

 - Victims of brain injuries will often go through vocational counseling as well.
 This will help them regain the skills they need to return to work – whether or not they have long-lasting brain tissue damage from their head injury.